Modern Slavery Act Statement 2019

 This is Utmost Limited’s statement on its approach to modern slavery following the introduction of the UK Modern Slavery Act 2015 (the “Act”).

-This statement sets out the steps that have been taken or that have begun to be taken by Utmost Limited during the financial year ended 31 December 2017 to assist in the detection and prevention of modern slavery across its business operations and supply chains.
+This statement sets out the steps taken or actions underway by Utmost Limited during the financial year ended 31 December 2019 to assist in the detection and prevention of modern slavery across its business operations and supply chains.

 Who are we?

-Utmost Limited is based on the Isle of Man and is a member of the Utmost Group, which has provided life assurance and capital redemption bonds to high net worth clients predominantly located in the United Kingdom through fully regulated partners and intermediaries for the past 25 years.
-It has over £10bn of assets under administration and strives to offer its clients outstanding levels of service and innovative products.
+Utmost Limited is based on the Isle of Man and is a member of the Utmost Isle of Man Group (the “IOM Group”), which has provided life assurance and capital redemption bonds to high net worth clients predominantly located in the United Kingdom through fully regulated partners and intermediaries for the past 26 years.
+It has approximately £10bn of assets under administration as at 31 December 2019 and strives to offer its clients outstanding levels of service and innovative products.

 Our Internal Policies

-We have considered our internal policies in respect of measures which could assist in the prevention of modern slavery from taking place in our business dealings.
+Our internal policies in respect of measures which could assist in preventing modern slavery from taking place in our business dealings are kept under review on an annual basis.

 We follow the principles of good corporate governance and Enterprise Risk Management and do not tolerate any malpractice, whether committed by senior managers, staff, suppliers or contractors acting on our behalf (“our Governance Framework”).